Address

 Transportation to venue offered: no

-Places to rest: benches along the way
+Places to rest: three benches along the way

 Paths and walkways: boardwalk is wood - area near lighthouse is concrete, stone and brick